NALTP/Rules/README.md

         - (5) The draft order would be: C, A, B/D (coinflip).
     - (c) The team with the most prorated TCA will receive the first pick in round 1.
     - (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the draft packet being added to their roster.
-    	- (1) Captains may choose to opt-out of participation in the snake draft.
+    	- (i) Captains may choose to opt-out of participation in the snake draft.
 Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.
     - (f) The snake draft will continue until every eligible signup has been drafted to a team.
 ___
 ### Article IV - Roster changes

 #### Section A - Trades
   - (1) Regular season:
     - (a) There will be a single trade period during the regular season with limited additional trades granted by the CRC for conduct and conflict resolution.
-      - (i) The trade period for all tiers will begin at the conclusion of their respective draft and end no less than 48 hours before the first default week 4 game time.
+      - (i) The trade period for all tiers will begin at the conclusion of their respective draft and end no less than 48 hours before the first default week 3 game time.
     - (b) Trades may be submitted by the captain or co-captain directly to the CRC via the trading form.
     - (c) All trades must be approved by the captain or co-captain of both teams, and can be vetoed by the CRC.
     - (d) Trades that are deemed too one-sided by the CRC may be rejected by a majority vote.
     - (e) Trades involving inactive players will not be permitted.
 Please see [Article IV Section B](#section-b---drops--call-ups--free-agency) for more information on Gross Inactivity drops.
       - (i) Exceptions may be made at the Novice level, but will be permitted only with consideration for balancing roster sizes.
 Captains and GMs are expected to be aware of the activity of players involved in any trades
     - (f) Trading draft picks for future seasons is prohibited.
-    - (g) Trades involving add/drop priority or TagCoins are prohibited.
+    - (g) Trades involving add/drop priority are prohibited.
+    - (h) Trades involving TagCoins are permitted.
-    - (h) Trades will take effect immediately after being approved by the CRC unless otherwise requested by the captains involved or announced by the CRC.
+    - (i) Trades will take effect immediately after being approved by the CRC unless otherwise requested by the captains involved or announced by the CRC.
-    - (i) Trade offers may not be retracted once they have been submitted unless one party can provide evidence to the CRC that they were misled by the other in some significant manner.
+    - (j) Trade offers may not be retracted once they have been submitted unless one party can provide evidence to the CRC that they were misled by the other in some significant manner.
-    - (j) Playing captains cannot be traded.
+    - (k) Playing captains cannot be traded.
 See [Article IV, Section D](#section-d---captain-specific-roster-changes) for more information.
-    - (k) Trades between leagues are not permitted.
+    - (l) Trades between leagues are not permitted.
-    - (l) Trades involving members of a Duo DPC or double preliminary picks selected by an NPC are not permitted.
   - (2) Postseason:
     - (a) There will be no trades permitted during the postseason.

 #### Section B - Drops, Call-ups, Free Agency
   - (1) Major league:
     - (a) Add/drop periods:
       - (i) Regular season:
         - (1) There will be two add/drop periods during the regular season.
           - (aa) The first Majors add/drop period will begin at the conclusion of the draft and conclude 24 hours before the start of the Minors draft or the midnight before week 1 game days, whichever comes first.
-          - (bb) The second Majors add/drop period will begin at the conclusion of week 2 default games and conclude 24 hours after the midnight following week 2 default games unless otherwise announced by the CRC.
+          - (bb) The second Majors add/drop period will begin at the conclusion of week 3 default games and conclude 24 hours after the midnight following week 3 default games unless otherwise announced by the CRC.
       - (ii) Postseason:
         - (1) There will be no add/drop periods in the postseason.
     - (b) Add/drop process:
       - (i) An add/drop will consist of a player on a roster being dropped, followed by a player in a lower league or an unassigned player being called up.
-        - (1) Upon being called up, a player receives official DEP status.
+        - (1) Upon being called up, a player receives official DEP status equal to that awarded in preseason.
       - (ii) First add/drop period:
         - (1) Add/drops will be processed on a rolling, first come, first served basis.
           - (aa) Add/drops may be submitted to the CRC via direct messages or captains chat with an appropriate ping.